 Simply put, National Book Month is a wonderful opportunity to read a book (or two!).
 Whether you take a book to a coffee shop, or turn off Netflix early so you can read before bed — it’s unlikely you’re going to regret digging into a great new book.

-If you need a new book, definitely check out Good Good Good’s curated list of 2022 book recommendations about making a difference, connecting to others through empathy, and better understanding the world.
+If you need a new book, definitely check out Good Good Good’s curated lists of book recommendations about making a difference, connecting to others through empathy, and better understanding the world.

 And, of course, if you already have a stack of books collecting dust, maybe this is your excuse to read one of those before you buy something new.